cogment/cogment-doc/src/cogment/cogment-api-reference/parameters.md

 Pre-trial hooks are gRPC services that will be called to set up the parameters for a new trial.
 Multiple hooks can be defined and they will all be called in order, in a pipeline fashion (i.e. the output of one becomes the input of the next).
 The first hook service to be called will receive the default parameters, in addition with the config given to the `start_trial` function call.
 The output of the last hook is used to start the new trial.
 The response of the last hook will be waited on before the trial starts.

+The hooks will be called to update or generate all the parameter data (presented here) in addition to the configurations for the environment and the actors (if needed).

-Hooks are defined on the command line (or an environment variable) when starting the Orchestrator.
+Pre-trial hooks are defined on the command line (or an environment variable) when starting the Orchestrator.